DaviddeMiguel/TouchDetector/README.md

 # TouchDetector
-A framework used to detect all touch events in the screen with a single line in your code `TouchDetector.bind(this);`.
+A framework used to detect all touch events in the screen with a single line in your code `TouchDetector.bind(this);`

 ##Usage
 ````